 "It's going to take more research evidence to determine whether it is in fact helpful."

 E-cigarettes do not contain tobacco, but almost all e-cigarettes contain nicotine from tobacco plants; the exact amount, however, has yet to be confirmed.
 The American Lung Association noted that a 2014 study found wide-ranging levels of the addictive substance in e-cigarettes.

 According to the American Lung Association, there are nearly 500 different brands of e-cigarettes on the market today and none of them have been thoroughly evaluated by the Food and Drug Administration, which means it's difficult to say what's in them.
 Some studies have found carcinogens and toxic elements such formaldehyde and acetaldehyde and even toxic metal nanoparticles, notes the National Institute on Drug Abuse.
 E-cigarettes have also gone unregulated for a long time, which means there aren't any requirements about ingredient use and disclosure.
 In May 2016, however, the FDA announced a final decision that would begin regulating the sale of e-cigarettes, a rule that's been more than two years in the making.
 In addition to banning sales to minors, restrictions mandate that e-cigarettes must have a warning that they contain nicotine, which is addictive.

-Belief: People who use e-cigarettes use them the same way they would traditional cigarettesThe Truth:
+Belief: Those who use e-cigars use them the same way as normal cigars